Myoskeletal Application

 myoskeletal influences

-A prospective MAT patient will be assessed, evaluated, and a treatment plan or protocol will be developed to apply over a non-specified number of sessions, depending upon how the body effects or integrates changes from treatment.
+A prospective MAT patient will be assessed, findings evaluated, and a treatment plan developed to apply over a non-specified number of sessions, depending upon how the body integrates changes from treatment.
 In some cases, a body may not integrate change using these and other techniques, and the patient may be referred out.

 Some common compensatory strain patterns indicated for use of MAT are as follows:

-• Upper crossed syndrome – a pattern of forward head posture, exaggerated (pathologic) kyphotic cervical curve, protracted shoulders at the glenohumoral joint and protracted scapulae due to muscular imbalance.
+• Upper crossed syndrome – a pattern of forward head posture, exaggerated (pathologic or functional) kyphotic cervical curve, protracted shoulders at the glenohumoral joint and protracted scapulae due to muscular imbalance.

-• Lower crossed syndrome – a pattern of exaggerated (pathologic) lumbar lordosis, significant anterior pelvic tilt, bulging abdomen, exaggeratedly protruding gluteals, all due to muscular dysfunction.
+• Lower crossed syndrome – a pattern of exaggerated (pathologic or functional) lumbar lordosis, significant anterior pelvic tilt, bulging abdomen, exaggeratedly protruding gluteals, all due to muscular dysfunction.

-• Scoliotic curves along AP and/or coronal planes – functional aspects of scoliotic curves due to fourth-layer, short-lever transversospinalis muscular strain on transverse and spinal processes.short rotators
+• Scoliotic curves along sagittal and/or coronal planes – functional (including functional component) aspects of scoliotic curves due to fourth-layer, short-lever transversospinalis muscular strain on transverse and spinous processes.short rotators

-• Functional short leg – in hemi-pelvic tilt due to muscular imbalances.
+• Functional short leg – in hemi-pelvic tilt due to muscular imbalances and joint dysfunction.

 • Lumbopelvic torsion and/or rotation and/or sidebending.